Rep. Thierry gets death threats over SB 14 vote, pt.1

 THIERRY: 2.3 million on Twitter.
 And I did a speech on the house floor.
 It was a very emotional speech because I’m a child advocate and I’m a parent.
 I have a 10-year-old daughter myself, and I’ve always had a heart for children.
 And I want these precious kids to be healthy and to live and have the opportunity to be the best version of themselves.
 My constituents; I represent majority Black and Brown communities.
 And with all of the health disparities that we face, this would be one more health obstacle for kids to where now, in addition to all of the other things our communities face, our kids, would have an increased risk of cardiovascular disease, increased risk of stroke, increased risk of PCOS, diabetes.

 So, I put the letter on Twitter the night of the vote, and who knew it was gonna get 2.3 million views.
 By and large [they’ve] been very, very supportive.
 But there are those who are equally as upset.
 Prior to the vote, I will say I was very surprised that there were folks that, unfortunately, started texting.
-They gave up my phone number, they were threatening me, calling me all kinds of names, trying to make me change my vote, wishing death on me.
-And unfortunately, that hasn’t really stopped; making racist comments toward me.
-Even on Mother’s Day, I got messages from people saying they hope that my daughter wakes up an orphan.
+They gave up my phone number, they were threatening me, calling me all kinds of names, trying to make me change my vote.
+And unfortunately, that hasn’t really stopped; making racist comments toward me, even on Mother’s Day.

 DEFENDER: Lord have mercy.

 THIERRY: It’s really bad.
 I’m the daughter of a schoolteacher.
 My mom was the first Black teacher to integrate Sharpstown Junior High.
-And I put a picture of me and my mother on social media and folks said they hope she falls down the stairs.
-She’s 82 years old.
-They’re like, “Is this the Black bigot that raised you?”
+And I put a picture of me and my mother (82 years old) on social media and folks said “Is this the Black bigot that raised you?”
 I mean, it’s really incredulous that people who would say they’re for tolerance and unity would be responding this way.

 DEFENDER: Has this negativity been the thing that surprised you most regarding a response to your vote?